 Try to keep away from others who are clearly suffering from motion sickness.
-Seeing others who are under the weather with it are likely to trigger problems for yourself.
-Doing this may appear to be antisocial but you have to put your own interests first.
+Seeing others who are under the weather with it, are likely to trigger problems for yourself.
+Doing this may appear to be antisocial but you have to put your own well-being first.

 Travel sickness medication

 There are medications and wrist devices available.
 They are a subject by themselves.
 If you find something that works then you are lucky.
 For extreme cases of motion sickness there are drugs like dopamine but there are side effects.
 This is not something that I would ever want to take and I would strongly recommend seeking medical advice to anyone thinking of using it.

 When we travel a conflict starts among our senses that lead to a natural defence reaction.
 During travel and the associated motions that come with it, a conflict of information is delivered to the brain.
 This starts with information collected from the balance mechanism that we all have in our inner ears and the visual information collected by our eyes.